sumansupanda/SP_CODE_STORE/PROGRAMMING-LANGUAGES/C_Program.md

 It is better to divide a large system into modules.
 In terms of programming, module is logically a well-defined part of program.
 Each module is a separate part of the program.
 It is easy to modify a program written with modular approach because changes in one module don't affect other modules of program.
 It is also easy to check bugs in the program in module level programming.

 ## Programming Languages

+Before learning any language, it is important to know about the various types of languages and their features.
+The programming languages can be classified into two types-

+1. Low Level Languages

+The low level languages can further divided into two types-

+a.
+Machine level language